Anthony Davis to remain in Pelicans’ lineup, for now

 Based on the philosophy expressed in the past by Pelicans upper management, the next general manager will have the freedom to pick a new coach.

 Gentry sounded resigned to the possibility that his tenure here might not last beyond this season.
 The Pelicans are emerging from the All-Star break with a 26-33 record, six games out of the Western Conference’s eighth and final playoff spot.
-This is Gentry’s fourth season, and New Orleans’ only playoff berth since he was hired came last season.
+This is Gentry’s fourth season, and New Orleans’ only playoff berth since his hiring came last season.

 “What I’m going to concentrate on is 23 more games and to have them try to play at a real high level and compete at a real high level, find out a little bit about our younger guys,” Gentry said.
 “As a coach, you’ve got to try to get your guys to see if they can focus on the task at hand, and that’s playing basketball games — and you know it’s not easy to do with some of the things that’s going on right now.
 That’s asking a lot out of anybody with the way things have been.
 But that’s what we’re here to do.”